 YEAR ENDED DECEMBER 31,

-2020 019 OUSANDS) 2 018
+2 020 019 DUSANDS) 20 018

-Adjusted Diluted Earnings Per Share: ·
+Adjusted Diluted Earnings Per Share:

 Diluted earnings per share ^(a) \$ (0.37) \$ (0.07) \$ (0.25)

 Currency loss (a) 0.01

 Equity-based compensation expense ^(b) 0.48 0.01 0.01

 Acquisition-related expense ^(c) 0.01 0.02 0.05

 Integration expense ^(d) 0.01 0.02

 Transaction related expenses ^(e) 0.01

 Severance expense ^(f) 0.01 0.02 0.01

 Reorganization expense ^(g) 0.01

 Loss on disposal of fixed assets ^(h)

-YEAR ENDED DECEMBER 31, 2020 2020 2019 (IN THOUSANDS) Executive recruiting expense (1) - - 0.01 Income tax expense impact of adjustments () 0.0 1 0.01 0.02 Effect of using adjusted diluted shares ^(k) - Adjusted Diluted Earnings Per Share \$ 0.1 7 \$ 0.01 \$ (0.14) Diluted weighted average common shares outstanding 133,247,21 2 132,407,786 132,407,786 Effect of potentially dilutive shares outstanding (1) 229,38 3 - Adjusted diluted weighted average common shares outstanding 133,476,59 5 132,407,786 132,407,786
+YEAR ENDED DECEMBER 31, 202 2020 2020 2019 2018 · (IN THOUSANDS S) Executive recruiting expense ^(I) 0.01 ncome tax expense impact of adjustments () 0.01 0.01 0.02 Effect of using adjusted diluted shares ^(k) Adjusted Diluted Earnings Per Share \$ 0.17 \$ 0.01 \$ (0.14 Diluted weighted average common shares outstanding 133,24 17,212 132,407,786 132,407,786 Effect of potentially dilutive shares outstanding ^(l) 22 29,383 Adjusted diluted weighted average common shares outstanding 133,4 76,595 132,407,786 132,407,786

-- (a) Represents amounts as determined under GAAP - (b) Represents expense related to equity-based compensation.
-Equity-based compensation has been, and will continue to be for the foreseeable future, a recurring expense in our business and an important part of our compensation strategy. - (c) Represents costs associated with mergers and acquisitions and any retention bonuses pursuant to the acquisitions. - (d) Represents integration costs related to post-acquisition integration activities. - (e) Represents costs associated with our initial public offering that are not capitalized. - $\begin{tabular}{ll} \begin{tabular}{ll} \beg$ - (g) Represents expense related to reorganization, including legal entity reorganization. - (h) Represents the gain/loss related to disposal of fixed assets. - (i) Represents recruiting expenses related to hiring a CEO and other senior executives. - $\hbox{(j)} \quad \text{Represents the income tax effect of the non-GAAP adjustments calculated using the applicable statutory rate by jurisdiction. } \\$ - (k) Represents the effect of using the Adjusted diluted weighted average common shares outstanding. - (I) Represents potentially dilutive shares that were excluded from the Company's GAAP diluted weighted average common shares outstanding because the Company had a reported net loss and therefore including these shares would have been anti-dilutive.
+- (a) Represents amounts as determined under GAAP. - (b) Represents expense related to equity-based compensation.
+Equity-based compensation has been, and will continue to be for the foreseeable future, a recurring expense in our business and an important part of our compensation strategy. - (c) Represents costs associated with mergers and acquisitions and any retention bonuses pursuant to the acquisitions. - (d) Represents integration costs related to post-acquisition integration activities. - (e) Represents costs associated with our initial public offering that are not capitalized. - (f) Represents charges for severance provided to former executives and non-executives. - (g) Represents expense related to reorganization, including legal entity reorganization. - (h) Represents the gain/loss related to disposal of fixed assets. - (i) Represents recruiting expenses related to hiring a CEO and other senior executives. - (j) Represents the income tax effect of the non-GAAP adjustments calculated using the applicable statutory rate by jurisdiction. - (k) Represents the effect of using the Adjusted diluted weighted average common shares outstanding. - (l) Represents potentially dilutive shares that were excluded from the Company's GAAP diluted weighted average common shares outstanding because the Company had a reported net loss and therefore including these shares would have been anti-dilutive. - (2) The as adjusted balance sheet data as of December 31, 2020 gives effect to the sale by us of shares of our common stock in this offering at an assumed public offering price of \$ per share, which is the last reported sale price of our common stock on Nasdaq on ,2021, and after deducting the underwriting discount and estimated offering expenses payable by us.